 On the Big Island of Hawaii May 5th – May12th, 2014

 We had a fast-paced yet relaxed vacation.
-Richard researched the available activities available every day and he dovetailed them into our schedule.
+Richard researched the available activities and chose one or more for each day.
+He dovetailed them into our schedule.
 We were constantly on the go, with intervals of reading and friendly, relaxed group chats around the dinner table.

 Monday – We landed on the Big Island of Hawaii.
 To my great delight, there was no jet-way ramps.
 There were simply stairs.
 Instantly we were enveloped in the warmth and fragrance of Hawaii.
 The car rental office was just a few steps away.
 They even had some rental cars parked close by unlike most metropolitan airports.
 I chose a white car, due to having been raised in Fresno which is a reclaimed desert.